alexsanderp/hurb-airbyte-local/README.md

 Click in New connector and register the docker image
 ![img.png](images/2.png)

-Now create a new destination with the connector parameters.
+Now create a new source or destination with the connector parameters.

 Create a pipeline using your source or destination to test :)